TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-In the `sql-Configuration.INI` file, we find some credentials:
+In the `sql-Configuration.INI` file, we find hardcoded credentials:

 <br />